-The Dodworth Saxhorn Band is fortunate to have five fine vocalists; Lori Gould, Annie Klark, Carol Ambrogio Wood, Dustin Scott, and Ted Badgerow to help it bring the musical past to life.
-The DSB uses two vocalists, one female and one male, for a given concert.
+The Dodworth Saxhorn Band is fortunate to have many fine vocalists (Carol Ambrogio-Wood.
+Ted Badgerow, Julie Craigo, Annie Klark, Elizabeth Mitchell, and Karl Schmidt) to help it bring the musical past to life.
+The DSB typically uses two vocalists, one female and one male, for a given concert.
 The vocalists sing, dance, and provide the stories throughout the concerts.

 The DSB is very unique in that they teach about 19th century life and history while providing wonderful 19th century music on authentic period instruments.
 This is truly a one of a kind musical group.
 See below for more information about these three talented individuals.